viur-framework/viur-docs/source/basics.rst

 That's it.
 When this Skeleton is connected to a module later on, ViUR's admin tools like the Vi automatically provide an auto-generated input mask on it.

-A Skeleton does automatically provide the bone ``key`` also, which is an instance of the class :class:`~server.bones.bone.baseBone`.
+A Skeleton does automatically provide the bone ``key`` also, which is an instance of the class :class:`~viur.core.bones.bone.baseBone`.
 This bone holds the value of the unique entity key, that is required to uniquely identify an entity within the database.
 The pre-defined bones ``creationdate`` and ``changedate`` of each skeleton store the date and time when the entity was created or changed.
 In terms of ViUR, an entity is a document or dataset in the datastore, that stores information.

 By default, ViUR provides the following base classes of bones that can be used immediately:

-- :class:`~server.bones.booleanBone.booleanBone` for ``bool`` values,
+- :class:`~viur.core.bones.booleanBone.booleanBone` for ``bool`` values,
-- :class:`~server.bones.dateBone.dateBone` for :class:`~datetime.date`, :class:`~datetime.time` and :class:`~datetime.datetime` values,
+- :class:`~viur.core.bones.dateBone.dateBone` for :class:`~datetime.date`, :class:`~datetime.time` and :class:`~datetime.datetime` values,
-- :class:`~server.bones.numericBone.numericBone` for ``float`` and ``int`` values,
+- :class:`~viur.core.bones.numericBone.numericBone` for ``float`` and ``int`` values,
-- :class:`~server.bones.relationalBone.relationalBone` to store a relation to other datastore objects with a full integration into ViUR,
+- :class:`~viur.core.bones.relationalBone.relationalBone` to store a relation to other datastore objects with a full integration into ViUR,
-- :class:`~server.bones.selectOneBone.selectOneBone` for fields that allow for a single-selection of key-value pairs,
+- :class:`~viur.core.bones.selectOneBone.selectOneBone` for fields that allow for a single-selection of key-value pairs,
-- :class:`~server.bones.selectMultiBone.selectMultiBone` for fields that allow for a multi-selection of key-value pairs,
+- :class:`~viur.core.bones.selectMultiBone.selectMultiBone` for fields that allow for a multi-selection of key-value pairs,
-- :class:`~server.bones.stringBone.stringBone` for strings or list of strings,
+- :class:`~viur.core.bones.stringBone.stringBone` for strings or list of strings,
-- :class:`~server.bones.textBone.textBone` for HTML-formatted content.
+- :class:`~viur.core.bones.textBone.textBone` for HTML-formatted content.

 This is only a list of the most commonly used bones.
 There are much more specialized, pre-defined bones that can be used.
 Please refer the :ref:`bones API reference <reference_bones>` for all provided classes and options.